krsween/wp-oscp/readme.md

 ## Implementation

-Getting your Career Portal to show up in WordPress:
+Getting your Career Portal to show up in WordPress is easy.
+Simply add and customize the following script:

 ```